 Financial firms access and store reams of sensitive customer data online, including Social Security numbers, account information, and balances.
 Just because a wealth manager can meet with clients in a virtual meeting conducted from a home office doesn’t mean the need to protect that data goes away.

 Samsung Knox provides advanced security management features, including encryption technologies.
-The Samsung Knox mobile security solution protects applications and data by strictly defining what each process is allowed to do and which data it can access.
+The Samsung Knox mobile security solution protects applications and data in real time by strictly defining what each process is allowed to do and which data it can access.
 It allows Samsung Knox to separate, encrypt, and protect enterprise data within a managed container.

 Multi-layer security also helps protect devices on every level, from hardware to applications.
 Samsung Knox Configure is a cloud-based device provisioning solution that lets you remotely configure, secure, and update company devices right out of the box.
 In addition, Knox Shared Devices enables you to secure a network by whitelisting or blacklisting apps and URLs.